How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 In fact, it's never too late.

-It's true that traditional newborn poses are difficult, but
+It's true that traditional newborn poses may be difficult, but

-There is a special beauty that can only be captured at this time of year.
+There is a special cuteness that can only be captured at this time of year.

 [The appeal of 1-2 months old]

-✅ Eyes wide open, looking directly at mom
+✅ Eyes wide open, gazing at mommy with a sweet expression

 ✅ Starts making cute sounds like "ahh" and "uhh"

-✅ The neck is slightly more stable, allowing for more shooting options
+✅ The neck is a little more stable, allowing for more shooting options

-✅ The transition from newborn smile to conscious smile
+✅ A period of change from an angelic smile to a conscious smile

 The actual experience of Mr. C (30 years old), who photographed his baby at 6 weeks old: